 Your credit score will be protected

 You don’t need to worry that taking a mortgage payment holiday will affect your credit rating.
 The credit reference agencies Equifax, TransUnion, and Experian have confirmed that your credit score will be protected.
-This is thanks to the ‘emergency payment freeze’, which is a special measure that has been introduced to ensure your credit score stays as it is during the payment holiday.
+This is thanks to the ‘emergency payment freeze’.
+This is a special measure that has been introduced to ensure that your credit score stays as it is during the payment holiday.

 How to apply — don’t just cancel your direct debit

 It’s important to apply for this 3-month mortgage payment holiday via your lender.
-Don’t just cancel your direct debit as this will go against your credit score because it counts as a missed payment as opposed to a payment holiday.
+Don’t just cancel your direct debit.
+If you do, this will go against your credit score.
+This is because it counts as a missed payment as opposed to a payment holiday.
 If your credit file registers a missed payment, this might affect your likelihood of being able to remortgage or borrow in the future.

 Due to the increased demand for lenders since the coronavirus crisis began, many people have found it hard to get through to their lenders on the phone.
-In response to this, many lenders have now set up the facility for customers to apply for a mortgage payment holiday online.
+In response, many lenders have now set up the facility for customers to apply for a mortgage payment holiday online.
 Check your lender’s website first to see if this online application option is available to you.